12 Top-Rated Hiking Trails in Oregon

-Spanning the entirety of Oregon's open-to-the-public coastline, the Oregon Coast Trail navigates sandy beaches, forested headlands, and a wide variety of seascapes and sea stacks.
+The Oregon Coast Trail spans the entirety of Oregon's open-to-the-public coastline.
+A few defining features include sandy beaches, forested headlands, and a wide variety of seascapes and sea stacks.
 While long-distance backpackers often head north to south on this 370-mile, cross-country route, the most popular way to access the Oregon Coast Trail is by day hiking sections at a time.
-Including the forested trek across Tillamook Head, another top day hike on the Oregon coast includes the trail leading up to the viewpoint at Cape Perpetua Scenic Area.
-Other top attractions of the Oregon Coast and popular sections of the Oregon Coast Trail include Haystack Rock in Cannon Beach, the Heceta Head Lighthouse, and the Samuel H. Boardman State Scenic Corridor.

 10. Misery Ridge, Smith Rock State Park

 Thirty minutes north of Bend, in the high desert of central Oregon, Smith Rock State Park stands proudly as one of the premier sport climbing destinations in America.
 Over 1,000 bolted routes adorn the volcanic welded tuff cliffs and basalt columns that define this inspiring landscape, often dotted by relatively small climbers making their way up the face.

 A popular weekend getaway from Portland, Smith Rock provides many other adventure and recreation opportunities outside of climbing.
 The Misery Ridge hike at Smith Rock takes in the entire landscape with the help of a few switchbacks and is one of the most popular hiking trails near Bend.